EarthToAccess/VidUI/README.md

 ## Contributions and Rights

 It's recommended you [open an issue](https://github.com/EarthToAccess/VidUI/issues), as problems may be fixed, features may be planned, and so on and so forth behind the scenes.
 Opening an issue also makes issues, features, and so on easier to track.
 Pull requests will be ignored; however, if you open an issue and your bug gets fixed/feature gets added, you'll be added to the UI's internal credits.

-Any UIs based on VidUI should be accredited to EarthToAccess, and repositories that use VidUI's code should have a direct link to this one.

 ## Changelog